marcmarinam/obsidian-fmp/Promotion justification/Doc 2.md

 - Shortly after joining the CEP codebase, identified deep-rooted tech debt and architectural problems and proposed the full rewrite rather than accumulating more incremental fixes
 - Performed independent refactors to ease the transition to multi-brand support ahead of it becoming urgent
 - Had significant input in planning both the CEP rewrite roadmap and the BNA migration plan
+- Invested in the team's long-term capability by developing junior engineers to the point of promotion, strengthening the team beyond immediate deliverables

 ---